 Many patients need kidney transplants – but where, exactly, are we to find all those kidneys to be transplanted?
 Interested Participant has some thoughts.
 DocSurg has a look at a study on the safety of recycling unused polypropylene mesh in hernia procedures, which could come in particularly handy in countries that can’t afford to throw the stuff out.
 In just some of those places, notes Aetiology, there’s a strange epidemic of psychotic symptoms – an infectious disease, or not?

 Chiisai Tokoro has a piece on the recent peanut allergy death by kissing.
-Count me with those people who've wondered why we never used to hear about this sort of thing.
-My guess is that (in places like the US) other sudden causes of death have decreased enough over the last hundred years, and we're finally noticing the low-probability ones.
+Count me with those people who’ve wondered why we never used to hear about this sort of thing.
+My guess is that (in places like the US) other sudden causes of death have decreased enough over the last hundred years, and we’re finally noticing the low-probability ones.
 Dr. Emer has a look at one of those (fortunately) decreasing causes: what really happens during stroke.
 The Health Business Blog has a look at celiac disease, which seems to be something you hear about a lot more in recent years.